Call for Participation

 • Urban Political Activism and Social Movements

-KEY POLICIES
+KEY PARTICIPATION POLICIES & DEADLINES

 / / / / / ONE-SESSION POLICY / / / / /

-• Exception: Persons in sponsored sessions AND official UAA professional development sessions can participate in one additional session.
+• To maximize participation and reduce scheduling conflicts, attendees may participate in only one (1) conference session (panel, roundtable, or research brief).
+This policy is strictly enforced.
+Any session proposal that includes a person who is listed in another proposed session, will be placed on an indefinite hold until one of the proposals is revised.
+Exception: Persons in sponsored sessions AND official UAA professional development sessions can participate in one additional session.
 No one can participate in more than two sessions, regardless of their exception status.

-• November 18, 2025 (11:59pm CDT) – Registration deadline for all accepted participants (presenters and moderators)
+November 16, 2026 – Registration deadline for all accepted presenters and moderators.

-• February 1, 2026 – Last day to request conference registration refund (Administrative fee: $200 for non-students; $100 for students)
+February 1, 2027 – Last day to request conference registration refund (Administrative fee: $250 for non-students; $150 for students)

 Local Host Committee